plexus/syna.esth.etic/README.md

      (dcshift 0.2))
 ```

-The `syna.esth.sox` namespaces contains a bunch of functions you can use.
+The [`syna.esth.sox` namespace](https://github.com/plexus/syna.esth.etic/blob/master/src/syna/esth/sox.cljs) contains a bunch of functions you can use.
 Pass your script in with the `-s` flag.

 ```
 synaesthetic -s your_script.cljs infile.jpg outfile.png